Karen VanDynHoven - Obituary

 Karen was a kind and loving person who loved to make others happy and feel special.
 She dearly loved all her children and grandchildren.
 All of the pictures you see of Karen, she has children around her.
 She had a special talent with all children and for remembering birth dates and would either send a card or call.

-The visitation for Karen will be held Tuesday July 28, 2020 at the Schmidt & Bartelt Funeral Home Sussex, (W250 N6505 Hwy 164) from 9:00am until 12:00.
-The Mass of Christian Burial will take place at St. Gabriel Catholic Parish (1200 St. Gabriel Way, Hubertus, WI 53033) beginning at 1:00pm.
+The visitation for Karen will be held at the Schmidt & Bartelt Funeral Home Sussex, (W250 N6505 Hwy 164) from 9:00am until 12:00 on Tuesday July 28th.
+The Mass of Christian Burial will take place following the visitation at St. Gabriel Catholic Parish (1200 St. Gabriel Way, Hubertus, WI 53033) beginning at 1:00pm.
 Please meet at church just prior to 1:00.
 Due to current health situation we ask that you observe CDC guidelines for social distancing both at the funeral home and at church.